Waterproofing that Works

 - An exterior foundation sealer is applied to block moisture and standing water.

 - A french drain is installed to carry excess moisture away from the home.

 - The trench for the french drain and vapor barrier is filled with gravel to promote drainage and keep expansive soil away from your home.

-The most important part of a foundation waterproofing project is a barrier that surrounds a basement and prevents groundwater from reaching the porous concrete or cinderblock walls.
+Whether you live in an expensive city like Chicago, or in a suburban home in New Jersey, the most important part of a foundation waterproofing project is a barrier that surrounds a basement and prevents groundwater from reaching the porous concrete or cinderblock walls.

 Contractors have quite a few options to create this barrier.